shaysugg/Notes/iOS-study/RW Expert Swift/Protocols.md

 ```
 extension methods rely entirely on **static** dispatch.
 There is no table involved in calling leave.
-## Multiple conformence
+## Multiple conformance
 ```Swift
 func localizedGreet(with greeter: Greeter & Localizable)
 ```
 we can compose a struct type with protocols (Date & Codable), a class type with protocols (UITableViewCell & Selectable) or multiple protocols.

-## Conditinal Conformence
+## Conditional Conformance
 ```Swift
 extension UITableViewDelegate where Self: UIViewController {
   func showAlertForSelectedCell(at index: IndexPath) { ... }
 }
 ```
 ### Synthesized protocol conformance
 like `Equatable` , `Hashable`, `Comparable`, `Codable`.
-By comforming to protocol like these swift will generate a synthesized protocol implementation for us.
+By conforming to protocol like these swift will generate a synthesized protocol implementation for us.

 ## PAT
 protocols with associated types (!)